wangmarkqi/changeOffice/README.md

 `from changeOffice import Change`
 `c=Change("./data")`
 ./data  is the root dir path you put your data in ,nested dirs works`
-- step2: change formate and the api name is obvious:
+- step2: change formate and the api name is obvious self-explanation:
 `c.doc2docx()`
 `c.et2xls()# .et file must be converted to xls before  and then convert xls to xlsx`
 `c.xls2xlsx()`